-I do think a lot of the benefits of a Montessori education can be obtained in the home environment.
+I think a lot of the benefits of a Montessori education can be obtained in the home environment.
 For that reason (and also because I think it’s really instructive, hands-on, useful material), I’ve been very interested in finding ways to make Montessori material at home.

 When I first read about Montessori nomenclature cards for elementary age students, I was fascinated.
 I don’t think flashcards are the best way for young children to learn, but as a graduate student, I relied on them heavily.
-I made these Montessori-inspired cards as a quick and easy, low-pressure, self-correcting way for older kids to memorize useful information.
+I made these Montessori-inspired cards as a quick and easy, low-pressure, self-correcting way for older kids (and myself) to memorize useful information.

 The Montessori math material is among my favorite hands-on material that I’ve seen in a Montessori classroom.
 I fell in love with it so much that I immediately went home and started working on my own.